tojaskivi/iot_temperature/README.md

 ## The cloud :cloud:
 I decided to use [Ubidots](https://ubidots.com/) as my cloud-solution.

+After registering an account to Ubidots, you can use [this guide](https://help.ubidots.com/en/articles/961994-connect-any-pycom-board-to-ubidots-using-wi-fi-over-http) to connect your device to Ubidots.

 The reason I chose Ubidots is because of it's ease to use.
 It makes it very simple to connect your device and send data to the cloud.
 You can easily create graphs and triggers.
-It is also free (there is a pro version).
+It is also free (but there is a pro version).
+If you are using the free version, you are limited to send 4000 packages to the cloud every 24 hours.
+This is around two per minute.

-I first tried using Pybytes, but setting up an event/trigger was much more difficult.
+I first tried using Pybytes, but setting up an event/trigger was much more difficult and more advanced than it should be.
 When the temperature was under a certain value, I wanted to be notified somehow.
 In Pybytes you could create a Webhook and go via some steps to get notified.
 Ubidots has a built in feature that sends me an E-mail when the conditions of the event is met.

-In Ubidots you also have much more freedom to customize your dashboard (screen where you see all your data/graphs) and it looks really neat.
+I added Ubidots as a favorite, and now I get a notification on my phone when the condition is met.

+I also added a trigger that notifies me when data hasn't been recieved for 60 minutes.
+This usually means that the thermometer has run out of battery and needs a recharge.

 ---

 ## The actual code :computer:

-L I N K T O G I T H U B
+The code can be found here in this repository.

 ---